Install git on a shared webhost

 (see links at the bottom how to).
 But off course, this requires to

-installed on your hosting.
+have git installed on your hosting.
 My host (via TurtleHost.be) does

 not have it.
 So I was thinking, why not install it myself.
 Idea